ElektraInitiative/libelektra/doc/tutorials/plugins.md

 ### `elektraPluginSet`

-We also gave a brief overview of the `elektraPluginSet` function.
+We also give a brief overview of the `elektraPluginSet` function.
 This function is basically the opposite of `elektraPluginGet`.
 Where `elektraPluginGet` reads information from a file into the Elektra Key Database, `elektraPluginSet` writes information from the database back into the mounted file.

 First have a look at the signature of `elektraLineSet`: